The Skysnag Blog

-It’s no surprise that the FBI has labeled Business Email Compromise (BEC) a “$26 billion fraud,” with an average cost to firms of $5.01 million per breach, and the threat is only growing.
+It is no surprise that the FBI has labeled Business Email Compromise (BEC) a “$26 billion fraud,” with an average cost to firms of $5.01 million per breach, and the threat keeps on growing.
 BEC scammers earned more than $1.8 billion in 2020, considerably more than any other sort of cybercrime.
 In this article, we will be looking at some of the most common BEC attacks and how to prevent them.
 We’ll start with the basics but feel free to jump ahead with the links below.

 Table of Contents